BYUignite/sootlib/README.md

 In the top level `CMakeLists.txt` you can enable/disable `BUILD_EXAMPLES`.
 This will:
 * Determine if examples are built

-You can add .cpp source files to `example/standard/` and `example/cantera/`.
+You can add .cc source files to `example/standard/` and `example/cantera/`.
 Add these files to either `example/standard/CMakeLists.txt` or `example/cantera/CMakeLists.txt` depending on if they require Cantera.
-Add `example_src.cpp` as `example_src`.
+Add `example_src.cc` as `example_src`.
 These files will be built as standalone executables.

-You can add .cpp source files to `test/standard` and `test/cantera`.
+You can add .cc source files to `test/standard` and `test/cantera`.
 Add these files to either `test/standard/CMakeLists.txt` or `test/cantera/CMakeLists.txt` depngind on if they required Cantera.
-Add `example_test.cpp` as `example_test`.
+Add `example_test.cc` as `example_test`.
 These files will be built as standalone executables with Google Test.
 Files in `test/standard/` will be added to the test list `standardTests`.
 Files in `test/cantera` will be added to the test list `canteraTests`.